czepluch/blockchain-summerschool/README.md

 - Please do also have a text editor of your choice installed, preferably with Solidity syntax highlighting.
 You can also choose to use [Browser Solidity](https://ethereum.github.io/browser-solidity).

+Further more as the Solidity and smart contract lectures are planned to be interactive, it is expected that everyone brings their own laptop to the lectures.